Alcohol addiction: What it is, signs, effects and treatment

 Treating alcohol addiction at Nightingale Hospital

-Some people do recover from addiction with no professional treatment, and there is not only one path.
+Many people do recover from addiction with no professional treatment, and there is not only one path.
 However, the evidence is clear – professional treatment works and makes it more likely that people begin recovery and continue in recovery.

 Free telephone consultation